2026 Cook Awards Ceremony

 The Raymond Gavins Distinguished FaCulty Award

 The Samuel DuBois Cook Society invites nominations of Duke faculty who in their work and life have helped improve relations amongst people of all backgrounds at Duke and beyond.
-In evaluating nominees, the committee seeks faculty members who display a commitment to the founding principles of the Cook Society:
+In evaluating nominees, the committee seeks faculty members who embody the spirit of Dr. Cook's vision through:

-- Actively nurture a sense of community and belonging for Black people.
+- Actively nurturing a sense of community and belonging.

-- Foster positive and constructive interpersonal and intergroup relations within both Duke University's and Durham's Black communities.
+- Fostering positive and constructive interpersonal and intergroup dynamics between Duke and Durham.

-- Cultivate positive relations between Black people and other ethnic, racial, and national groups on the basis of an enlightened appreciation and knowledge of our historic interdependence.
+- Cultivating positive relationships on the basis of an enlightened appreciation and knowledge of our historic interdependence.

 The Raymond Gavins Distinguished Faculty Award celebrates faculty excellence!